 Earlier in her career, Bresch played a vital role in the passage of the 2003 Medicare Modernization Act, a congressional revision to the Hatch-Waxman Act of 1984, which helped to ensure consumer access to affordable pharmaceuticals.

-Bresch served two consecutive terms as chairman of the Generic Pharmaceutical Association and one term as its vice chairman.
+Bresch was elected to serve as chair of the Generic Pharmaceutical Association’s board of directors in 2016.
+Previously, she served two one-year terms as the chair of the association in 2004 and 2005 and two one-year terms as vice chair in 2003 and 2006.
 She is a frequent speaker on issues such as affordable healthcare and global competitiveness, and has testified before the U.S. Congress and FDA on issues related to access to medicine.
-Heather is the pharmaceutical industry’s first female CEO, and has been named by Fortune magazine as one of its “50 Most Powerful Women.”
+Heather is the pharmaceutical industry’s first female CEO of a Fortune 500 company, and has been named by Fortune magazine as one of its “50 Most Powerful Women.”

 Bresch earned her undergraduate degree from West Virginia University.